 let basemap = Basemap(style: .arcGISTopographic, parameters: languageParameters)

-Routing services will localize labels and directions according to current device lcoale.
-However, you can explicitly set languages for ClosestFacilityParameters
+Routing services localize labels and directions according to the current device locale.
+You can, however, explicitly set the directions

 and RouteParameters

-properties for these API allow you to display the resulting directions in specific languages.
+to display the resulting directions in a specified language.

 // Creates route parameters and sets the directions language to Brazilian Portuguese.